KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 "To glorify God by sharing the love of God, the teachings of Jesus Christ and the power of the Holy Spirit within our community"

-### Church Communication and Marketing Definitions

-Church Communication is church outreach to church members and other potentially interested parties

-Church Marketing is strategic planning for said outreach

 ## Marketing Plan

 Members of the NOW (Nurture, Outreach, Witness) Committee, which handles community outreach for the church, would begin to collaborate on a new church marketing plan.